enricwang/github-slideshow/_posts/0000-01-02-enricwang.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This slide is for the user enricwang
+This is the slide for the user enricwang
 Use the left arrow to go back!